Prompt Fuzzing for Fuzz Driver Generation: Discussion Future Directions

+The prototype of \tool demonstrates the effectiveness of fuzz driver generation for open-source libraries.
+To give insights into more effective fuzzing approaches, we would like to discuss some essential aspects of \tool and highlight several possible future directions.

-\textbf{LLM models.} In our experiments, we use \textsf{GPT3.5}\cite{GPT3.5} as the LLM model to generate programs with the prompts constructed by \tool.
-The performance and behavior of different models and tools can vary significantly, leading to different outputs and results.
-Therefore, caution should be exercised when applying different LLM models on \tool.
-Although we have conducted our experiments with a specific LLM model, our findings may offer insights into other LLM models, indicating that the performance of our tool may improve if more powerful LLM models are employed.
+\textbf{LLM models choice.} In our experiments, we use \textsf{GPT3.5}~\cite{GPT3.5} as the LLM model to generate programs using prompts constructed by \tool.
+The performance of different models can vary significantly, leading to different outputs and results.
+More powerful LLM models are prone to bring a more profound understanding of prompted instructions and generate higher-quality programs, indicating that the performance of \tool may improve if more powerful LLM models are employed.

+\textbf{Detection accuracy enhancement.} \tool achieves a high detection accuracy of 86.36\%, which is manageable for developers to mitigate library bugs.
+However, we have identified some strategies that could further enhance its accuracy. \textsf{Hopper} avoids invalid null pointer crashes by inserting assert statements after each library API call that returns a pointer.
+This approach can help \tool prevent ineffective warnings caused by null pointer dereferences.
+Several methods have been proposed for program repair using LLMs~\cite{xia2023automated, xia2023conversational, jin2023inferfix}.
+Drawing upon these ideas, we can help \tool further reduce spurious crashes.

-\textbf{Open-source libraries.} The evaluated libraries selected for our assessments are open-source.
+\textbf{Application scope extension.} The evaluated libraries selected for our assessments are open-source.
 The source code of these libraries is publicly available and was used as the training data for our chosen LLM model.
-If \tool is applied to closed-source libraries, the evaluation results may differ.
-Nevertheless, fine-tuning LLMs could mitigate these issues.
+The evaluation results may differ if \tool is directly applied to closed-source libraries.
+Nevertheless, fine-tuning LLMs~\cite{finetune_intro, custom_finetune} could mitigate these issues.
+Besides that, we found it is potential to apply \tool to more types of software, such as web applications or embedded systems. \textsf{AFGen}~\cite{afgen} is a whole-function fuzzing approach that composes fuzz drivers for internal functions of applications.
+Drawing from this idea, we are also able to generalize \tool to system or web applications by treating the internal functions as the interfaces.